Getting to the Root: Growing & Harvesting Carrots

 harvesting carrots

 Curious about carrots?
-Now’s a better time than ever to get to growing.
+There is no better time than now to get to growing.
 Before you get started, check out these insights on growing & harvesting carrots from gardening expert Will Bonsall.

 The following is an excerpt from Will Bonsall’s Essential Guide to Radical, Self-Reliant Gardening by Will Bonsall.
 It has been adapted for the web.